 The residency was held virtually in November 2021, allowed artists from the 'In Place of War' network around the world to share their skills and knowledge of how to use what we have around us - creativity and our communities - to make the change we want to see in the world.
 The residency took place over four weeks online, with a programme co-designed and shaped by the young people.

-The project will support the young people who have taken part in the residency to take those new skills and knowledge back into their communities across the country and use them to promote social cohesion through art and activism.
-10 young people from the group will be selected for seed funding to further support the development of their community projects.
+The project supported the young people who had taken part in the residency to take those new skills and knowledge back into their communities across the country and use them to promote social cohesion through art and activism.
+10 young people from the group would be selected for seed funding to further support the development of their community projects.

-The residency content will be driven by In Place of War’s changemaker network around the world as well as guided by you.
+The residency content was driven by In Place of War’s changemaker network around the world as well as guided by the youn artists.

-Programming will be thematic by week and will span talks, workshops, events, showcases, exhibitions, gigs and more, covering a wide range of topics and opportunities relating to creative activism.
+Programming was thematic by week and spanned talks, workshops, events, showcases, exhibitions, gigs and more, covering a wide range of topics and opportunities relating to creative activism.

 Art and entrepreneurship in times of crisis/Women rising - a conversation around art and feminism /Black role models through the ages/A Guide